elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 2. Black list
 	- A list of items that are known to be bad and has to be rejected
     - To prevent SQL injects, if the input contains meta characters, reject it
-    - Malicious input may be pass
+    - Malicious input may be passed

 > Which is more secure?

 ### Safer functions
 - Avoid function that cause problems